 - II.
 A physician's order given to the durable medical equipment (DME) provider is a requirement for an insulin pump to be medically necessary. - III.
 Pumps, Supplies, and Prior Authorizations The point of service (POS) for insulin pumps includes out-patient/home.
 Requests for ancillary supplies totaling less than \$750 do not require a prior authorization. - IV.
-Clinical Indications for Procedure - Continuous subcutaneous insulin infusion using insulin infusion pump may be indicated when ALL of the following are present:^{4,5} - A. Diagnosis of diabetes as indicated by Type 1 diabetes mellitus.^{1-3,6} Type 2 diabetics with insulinopenia7 or gestational diabetics ^{8,9} will be considered on a case-by-case evaluation. - B. Failure of multiple daily injection insulin administration, as indicated by 1 (one) or more of the following: ^{10,11} - 1.
-HbA1c greater than 7% (0,07), despite intensified multiple daily injection insulin therapy12 - Abnormal early-morning increase in blood glucose ("dawn phenomenon"), with fasting blood sugars often >200 mg/DL ^{13,14} - 3.
+Clinical Indications for Procedure Continuous subcutaneous insulin infusion using insulin infusion pump may be indicated when ALL of the following are present: - A. Diagnosis of diabetes as indicated by Type 1 diabetes mellitus.
+Type 2 diabetics with insulinopenia or gestational diabetics will be considered on a case-by-case evaluation. - B. Failure of multiple daily injection insulin administration, as indicated by 1 (one) or more of the following: - 1.
+HbA1c greater than 7% (0,07), despite intensified multiple daily injection insulin therapy - 2.
+Abnormal early-morning increase in blood glucose ("dawn phenomenon"), with fasting blood sugars often >200 mg/DL - 3.
 Diabetes complication (e.g., neuropathy, nephropathy, retinopathy), and need for more intensive management - 4.
 Extreme insulin sensitivity - 5.
-Recurring hypoglycemia which may require third-party assistance, including unconsciousness, seizure, glucagon administration, and emergency attendance or admission to hospital^{1,2,15} - 6.
-Patient is pregnant^{1,2,8,16,17} - 7.
-Wide swings in glycemic control as documented on blood sugar log forms - C. Patient or caregiver is motivated, adherent, knowledgeable, and able to monitor blood glucose 3 (three) or more times per day18-21 as indicated by 1 (one) of the following: - 1.
+Recurring hypoglycemia which may require third-party assistance, including unconsciousness, seizure, glucagon administration, and emergency attendance or admission to hospital - 6.
+Patient is pregnant - 7.
+Wide swings in glycemic control as documented on blood sugar log forms - 8.
+Child for whom multiple daily insulin injections are impractical or inappropriate - C. Patient or caregiver is motivated, adherent, knowledgeable, and able to monitor blood glucose 3 (three) or more times per day as indicated by 1 (one) of the following: - 1.
 This is an initial insulin pump for a patient where ALL of the following are met: - 1.1 Member administers 3 (three) or more daily insulin injections to self for at least 6 (six) months - 1.2 Member must self-test glucose levels at least 4 (four) times daily for at least 2 (two) months as documented by glucose logs - 1.3 Documentation of diabetes education must be on file - 2.
-This is a replacement insulin pump for an existing pump greater than or equal to 5 (five) years old, or the current pump is unrepairable - D. Provider team is experienced and expert in management and support of patient with insulin infusion pumps.^{8,10,19}
+This is a replacement insulin pump for an existing pump greater than or equal to 5 (five) years old, or the current pump is unrepairable - D. Provider team is experienced and expert in management and support of patient with insulin infusion pumps.